 Ephesians 3:14-21 For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named, that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the width and length and depth and height—to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.

 Now the Family of God is the thing that God has been working toward all the time.
-It is the Purpose of God—the Family of God could also be called the Kingdom of God.
+It is the purpose of God—the Family of God could also be called the Kingdom of God.
 It is the same thing.

-Now, if you take that to its ultimate point—being filled with the fullness of God—it is becoming God, is it not?
+If you take that to its ultimate point—being filled with the fullness of God—it is becoming God, is it not?

 But, we are working toward it.
 We have already been made initiates in the Family of God, but there are things that we need to do, and part of it is what Paul asked God for us here—that knowledge, that obedience of becoming full of what God is through God's Spirit, all those things are necessary to become full fledged members of that Family.

 And so we spend years developing just as children spend years developing in physical families.
-And I think that we can see very easily the parallel between a physical family, and the Family of God.
+I think that we can see very easily the parallel between a physical family and the Family of God.
 It does not take much of a leap to see that, because God calls us sons and daughters.
 Did He not have a Firstborn?
 Are we not supposed to follow that Firstborn?

-And of course, as mentioned a few minutes ago, He talked about being born into it.
+Of course, as mentioned a few minutes ago, He talked about being born into it.
 The parallel is very close, and the same things, qualities, and teachings are needed to produce both mature Christians as well as mature, physical adults.
 Things like love, nourishment, knowledge, experience, obedience, faith, loyalty, hope, and I could go on and on.
-All of these things are needed by children to become mature human adults, as it is for the rest of us mature human adults to become mature spiritual Children of God—part of His Family.
+All of these things are needed by children to become mature human adults, as it is for the rest of us mature human adults to become mature spiritual children of God—part of His Family.